gridsuite/gridapp-template/README.md

 ## Typescript config

-Files tsconfig.json and src/react-app-env.d.ts both results from create-react-app typescript template (version 5)
+Files tsconfig.json and src/react-app-env.d.ts both results from create-react-app typescript template (version 5).
+Some property values have been changed to meet the project needs (ex: target, baseUrl,...).